PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-09 17:36:06
+Last updated: 2024-04-09 17:36:45
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby